wireapp/wire-docs/src/understand/federation/api.rst

 --------------------------------

-Between two federated backends, the components talk to each other via their respective federators.
+Between two federated backends, the components talk to each other via their respective federators and ingress'.
 When making the call to the federator, the components use protobuf over gRPC.
 They call the ``Outward`` service, which also supports one rpc called ``call``.
 This rpc requires a ``FederatedRequest`` object, which contains a ``Request`` object as defined above, as well as the domain of the destination federator.
 The rpc returns an ``OutwardResponse``, which can either contains a body with the returned information or an ``OutwardError``, these objects look like this:

 .. code-block:: protobuf